 IE Reporting Glossary

-Concurrent: Central Oregon high schools students 15 years and older that meet the requirements for "Special Admission" and are enrolled in up to 19 credits at COCC and a maximum of 2 classes per term.
+Concurrent: Central Oregon high schools students 15 years and older that meet the requirements for "Special Admission".
+Includes Concurrent Enrollment, College Now and Expanded Options.
+Visit the Options for High School Students on the Getting Started at COCC page.

-eLearning: eLearning encompasses teaching and learning activities that utilize electronic technologies, especially the internet. eLearning includes online learning, hybrid learning, and use of electronic technologies to supplement face-to-face learning.
-Most eLearning makes use of the Learning Management System (LMS) (e.g. Blackboard).
+eLearning: eLearning encompasses teaching and learning activities that utilize electronic technologies, especially the internet. eLearning incorporates a variety of delivery formats - visit the curriculum standards page to learn more about Course Delivery Methods..
+Each of these delivery methods use electronic technologies to supplement learning.
+Most eLearning makes use of the Learning Management System (LMS).

 Ethnicity (see also Race): The United States Federal Government defines a students ethnicity as someone who self-identifies themselves as Hispanic or Latino.
 For internal reporting COCC reports race and ethnicity totals together.
 The sum of these categories is not unduplicated.
 Students may be counted in more than one category.
 For example, is a student is both Asian and Hispanic or Asian and Native American they are included in totals for both categories.

 Full Time Equivalent (FTE): Full time equivalent is a calculated value for funding purposes.
 It consists of the total number of contact hours students are in class divided by 510.
 FTE measures total student activity. (source: State of Oregon)

 Credit FTE: Measure of student activity in classes where students have the opportunity to earn credit.
 Includes College Now courses, post-secondary remedial, lower division collegiate, and professional technical courses.